TileDB-Inc/TileDB-VCF/documentation/how-to/perform-distributed-queries-with-tiledb-cloud.md

 # Perform Distributed Queries with TileDB-Cloud

-The `tiledbvcf` Python package includes integration with [TileDB-Cloud](https://cloud.tiledb.com) to enable distributing large queries in a serverless maner.&#x20;
+The `tiledbvcf` Python package includes integration with [TileDB](https://cloud.tiledb.com) to enable distributing large queries in a serverless manner.&#x20;

 ## Task Graphs

-You can use the `tiledbvcf` package's TileDB Cloud integration to partition read operations across regions and samples.
-The partitioning semantics are identical to those used by the CLI and Spark.&#x20;
+You can use the `tiledbvcf` package's TileDB integration to partition read operations across regions and samples.
+The partitioning semantics are identical to those used by the CLI.&#x20;

 ```python
 import tiledbvcf